 The muscles in the calves (specifically the gastrocnemius and soleus muscles) are directly connected with tendons and ligaments in the foot, including the plantar fascia ligament.
 Many podiatrists recommend stretching out the muscles in your calves as a way to improve plantar fasciitis, since improving strength and range of motion in these connected muscles can in turn help stabilize and support your arch.
 Lisa M. Schoene, DPM, ATC, FACFAS, says, “Calf stretching both with the knee straight and with the knee bent [is] an important part of the treatment protocol [for plantar fasciitis].”

 5. New shoes

-To minimize the risk, try to only buy shoes that are immediately comfortable, not that you will need to “break in”.
+Trying a new style of shoes will sometimes trigger plantar fasciitis if they do not provide the proper support that you need.
+Shoes that are too flexible may cause added tension to the plantar fascia ligament, and different padding distribution may alter your footstrike as you walk or jog.
+To minimize the risk, try to only buy shoes that are immediately comfortable, not that you will need to “break-in”.
 If you need the added support of arch supports or plantar fascia inserts, it’s usually best to replace them with your new shoes.
 If you don’t yet have a new pair, swap your old inserts into your new shoes until you are able to replace them to ensure you have proper support at all times.